Skip to main content

 You have two main options to retrieve a valid token:

-1. Manual Authentication: since Postman is mainly used to test and discover our API behavior, this is a great use case for Manual Authentication.
+Since Postman is mainly used to test and discover our API behavior, this is a great use case for Manual Authentication.
 Just generate a new token with the required scopes and insert it in Postman!

-If you want, you can also use Postman to retrieve your Access Token automatically from its interface.
-To set it up, click on the collection and select the Authorization tab, then compile the Configure New Token form.
+To set Postman up, click on the collection and select the Authorization tab, then compile the Configure New Token form.

 Configure New Token Form Configure New Token Form